timothyhfusanto/chio/README.md

 You can try both the **Chio mobile app** and the **Chio Admin portal**, even though the source code is private.

+> ⚠️ **Note:**
+- The app is currently optimized for **iPhone only** and may not run properly on Android devices due to platform-specific features still under development.
+- Due to free hosting of the backend server, the server may take a few seconds to wake up the first time you try the app.
 ---

 ### 📱 Chio (Mobile App)